bacalhau-project/bacalhau/docs/getting-started/installation.md

 # Getting Started with Bacalhau

-## Prerequiste: install Bacalhau client
+## Prerequisite: install Bacalhau client

 To install (or update) the Bacalhau CLI by running the following command in a terminal.